dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ```

 ### Handling Missing Data
-Dealing with missing data is an important part of the Data cleaning/ data analysis process.
+Dealing with missing data is an integral part of the Data cleaning/ data analysis process.
 Moreover, some machine learning algorithms will not work in the presence of missing data.
 Let's see some simple Pandas methods for identifying and removing missing data, as well as imputing values into missing data.

 #### Identifying missing data
 ```python